Marketing to Your Local Communities

 One tried and true way to connect with locals in your community is to support other local businesses.
 You may find that the other businesses in your area foster not only an entrepreneurial spirit but a collaborative one as well.
 Of course, you can start in the traditional way of cross-promoting businesses through printed collateral found in brick and mortar locations (business cards, brochures, pamphlets), or you can digitize that process by joining the FareHarbor Distribution Network (FHDN).
 Resell other tour operators’ activities and have yours resold online through other popular channels.

-Remember, in this time of great industry change, we can draw strength from our communities.
 Consider adapting your marketing efforts to create a significant impact within your area and reach out to the customers who know you best.
 For more ways to improve your marketing strategy, check out our digital marketing guides.